-Note: That business events usually involve participants paying for themselves and their attendees.
+Note: Business events usually involve participants paying for themselves and their attendees.
 This type of invitation requires a totally different type of RSVP…

 Before excepting an invitation make sure you are able and want to tend to the event.
 Make sure you confirm that your partner or plus one is able to attend before accepting the invitation.

 Uncertain responses are not generally accepted well by hosts or planners, as their bottom line before event planning can begin in earnest are numbers.